vladimir-tutin/Plex-Auto-Collections/README.md

 - `year.lte` (Matches any movie/show whose year is less then or equal to the specified year)
 - `rating.gte` (Matches any movie/show whose rating is greater then or equal to the specified rating)
 - `rating.lte` (Matches any movie/show whose rating is less then or equal to the specified rating)
-- `originally_available.gte` (Matches any movie/show whose originally_available is greater then or equal to the specified originally_available) (Date must be in the MM/DD/YYYY Format)
+- `originally_available.gte` (Matches any movie/show whose originally_available date is greater then or equal to the specified originally_available date) (Date must be in the MM/DD/YYYY Format)
-- `originally_available.lte` (Matches any movie/show whose originally_available is less then or equal to the specified originally_available) (Date must be in the MM/DD/YYYY Format)
+- `originally_available.lte` (Matches any movie/show whose originally_available date is less then or equal to the specified originally_available date) (Date must be in the MM/DD/YYYY Format)

 ```yaml
 collections: